craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/core-values.md

 </div>
 </div>

-### Every day is a great day.

-We only get so many days, and it’s tempting to live for some imagined future when things will be great.

-I can’t control everything that happens to me and around me, but I can control my mindset, reaction, and whether I _do my best_[^1] to make each and every day a great one for myself, my family, and others.

 ### Build and be open to love and trust.

 Days can only be so great without the love and shared experience of family and friends.
 I want to do my best to build on the love in my life and especially the trust that makes all relationships stronger.